2MSBHVE/arduino-glowstick/README.md

-# arduino-glowstick

-I need a soldering iron and about 50 dollars.
+# I need a soldering iron and about 50 dollars.